Frequently Asked Questions

 - Church Related Trips

-It is up to the professor’s discretion to let you make up any work missed by an absence, even those excused by the Office of Student Affairs.
+It is up to the professor’s discretion to let you make up any work missed by an absence, even those excused by the Office of Student Services.
 Please talk to your individual professors concerning any missed classes.

 How come I am on Academic Probation/Suspension?

 Students are placed on academic probation if their Adams State University GPA falls below a 2.0 after attempting 12 credits.
-Students remain on probation until they either 1) attain a 2.0 overall GPA or 2) have attempted 24 or more credit hours at ASC with a cumulative GPA of below 2.0, at which time they will be placed on academic suspension for one semester.
+Students remain on probation until they either 1) attain a 2.0 overall GPA or 2) have attempted 24 or more credit hours at ASU with a cumulative GPA of below 2.0, at which time they will be placed on academic suspension for one semester.

 Following the one-semester suspension, students may resume their studies on probationary status, with their academic progress monitored each semester until they achieve a cumulative GPA of 2.0 or above.
 Students readmitted following a semester of suspension may be suspended again if they earn a term grade point average below a 2.0.